apache/accumulo-website/pages/contact-us.md

 ---
-title: Mailing Lists
+title: Contact Us
+permalink: /contact-us/
+redirect_from:
-permalink: /mailing_list/
+  - /mailing_list/
+  - /get_involved/
 ---

-All Accumulo mailing lists are in the accumulo.apache.org domain.
-Please note that search providers linked on this page are not part of the [official Apache mailing list archives][lists].
+Below are ways to get in touch with the Apache Accumulo community.

+## Issues

+Accumulo uses [JIRA] to track bugs and new features.
+Before creating an issue, you will need to create an [Apache JIRA account][jira-signup].

+## Mailing Lists

+The Accumulo mailing lists are for general discussions, questions, and announcements.
+While you can read the archives using the links below, it's best to subscribe to the `user` and `dev` (if you contribute) mailing lists to follow discussions as they happen.

 {: .table }
 | Name              | Description                                      | Read | Follow | Post |